 3.a.
 Students with an MA from this Department

 Students with an MA from this Department cannot automatically assume successful admission into the PhD program.
 (See "Petitioning to Proceed" below).

 3.b.
 Students with an MA from another University or in another area

 Students with an MA from another University or in another area than the one to be pursued will first need to fulfill the following requirements before petitioning to proceed.

 1. The student must complete at least 45 credits of relevant graduate credits at the UW.

-2. Except when the student has undergone a comparable MA examination in a comparable program, the student needs to pass also the departmental MA General Examination, which is a written test, consisting of two two-hour parts to be taken in the same week.
-The point is to establish the student's general competence in the field, that is, the aforementioned "big picture".
+2. Except when the student has undergone a comparable MA examination in a comparable program, the student needs to pass also the departmental MA General Examination, which is a written test, consisting of two two-hour parts.
+The point is to establish the student's general competence in the field, that is, the aforementioned "big picture."
 The advisor will suggest which steps should be taken by the student to prepare for the exam.
 In some cases, a student may be advised to take the Department's General Examination even when he/she has passed a comparable exam elsewhere, in order to strengthen the student's petition to proceed.

 4. Petitioning to Proceed

-All PhD students must file a Petition to Proceed (download form as PDF).
+All PhD students must file a Petition to Proceed.
 The petition will demonstrate to the program faculty the student's ability to pursue the PhD, i.e. to make a meaningful contribution of original research to the field.
-This document should highlight the student's accomplishments (MA thesis or papers, exam papers, transcript of graduate courses, other preparation for research, honors) as well as indicate future direction (study and language plan, proposed four fields and dissertation topic and scope).
+This document should highlight the student's accomplishments (MA thesis or papers, exam papers, transcript of graduate courses, other preparation for research, honors) as well as indicate future direction (study and language plan, proposed three fields and dissertation topic and scope).
 It should also include a time schedule.
 If the petition is successful, the student becomes a Pre-candidate.

 5. From Pre-candidate to Candidate: Three Fields and the General Exam